wp-plugins/wr-contactform/README.txt

 * <b>Form Entry Storage</b>: WR ContactForm automatically stores form entries, so you can totally manage all form entries.
 * <b>Strong Anti-spam Mechanism</b>: WR ContactForm helps you to prevent spam by our CAPTCHA system.
-* <b>Email Notification System</b>: A real-time email notification system helps you enhance your website’s responsiveness.
+* <b>Email Notification System</b>: A real-time email notification system helps you enhance your website's responsiveness.
 * <b>Easy Customization</b>: We provide you with tons of customization for your form: form type, layout, style, etc.